-The Garden Centre Association Trust invites applications to support students who wish to gain qualifications and further their career in the garden centre or allied industries by attending a full-time or part-time National Diploma, Higher National Diploma or Foundation Degree course in Horticulture.
+The Garden Centre Association Trust invites applications to support students who wish to gain qualifications and further their career in the garden centre or allied industries by attending a full time or part time National Diploma, Higher National Diploma or Foundation Degree course in Horticulture.

 The award of up to £2000 per application is paid directly to the college towards the costs of course fees or accommodation costs.
 Discretionary payment maybe available for other expenses.
-Prospective applicants must be at least 16 years of age and applications are mature students are encouraged.
+Prospective applicants must be at least 16 years of age and applications from mature students are encouraged.